 Llanddwyn Island only becomes an island at high tide, and even then it's usually possible to wade across from Newborough beach.
 Its whitewashed lighthouse is a prominent feature of the southern Anglesey coast.
-There are several small, secluded coves mostly along the eastern side.
-Beginning at the crossing point and working out to the lighthouse these are: Porth y Cwch, Porth yr Halen, Porth y Clochydd (above), Pilot's Cove, Porth Twr Bach and Porth Twr Mawr.
-Excluding Pilot's Cove, these names translate as 'Boat Cove', 'Salt Cove', 'Sexton Cove', 'Small Tower Cove' and 'Big Tower Cove' respectively.
+There are several small, secluded coves most of which are along the eastern side.
+Porth y Clochydd (above) is one of the largest.
+The table lists the beaches, beginning at the crossing point and proceeding clockwise around the island.
 Pebbles to be found on the beaches include pillow lavas, green schist and jasper.
 Dogs are not allowed on the island from 1st May to 30th September.
-There's plenty to explore and some unusual flora to be found.
+There's plenty to explore and some unusual flora to be found, including henbane, marsh orchids and dune pansies.
 The nearest parking is at Newborough Beach.

-The name Llanddwyn translates as 'The church of St. Dwynwen', St Dwynwen being the Welsh patron saint of lovers.
+The name Llanddwyn translates as 'The church of St. Dwynwen' - St Dwynwen having established a convent here and later becoming the Welsh patron saint of lovers.

 |Porth y Cwch||SH391631||Boat Cove|